Medical Billing Expert Witness in

 Damages Analysis and Medical Billing

 Qualified medical billing experts may perform damages analysis.
-This requires understanding error rates and sample sizes, as well as being able to articulate methods to use computer and software data analytics and methodologies.
+This requires understanding error rates and sample sizes, as well as articulating methods to use computer and software data analytics and methodologies.
 This may include data normalization to standardize data from various sources into meaningful summaries.

 Medically Necessary Care and Insurance Factors

-As a result, when insurance is considered, the value of procedures may be different.
+As a result, when insurance is considered, procedures’ value may differ.
 This may apply in commercial health insurance or Medicare fraud cases.
 Additionally, it may apply in disputes between payors and providers in damages analysis.

 Consequently, Medical necessity may be a factor.
-To clarify, this can include Medicare National Coverage Determinations Local Coverage Determinations.
-These are sometimes referred to as NCDs and LCDs.
-Guidance from Medicare Administrative Contractors (MACs) may be factors.
+To clarify, this can include Medicare National Coverage Determinations and Local Coverage Determinations, which are sometimes referred to as NCDs and LCDs.
+Guidance from Medicare Administrative Contractors (MACs) may also be a factor.

 In addition, health care claims processes impact billing when insurance is considered.
 Explanation of Benefits explains the difference between medical billing and covered services.
 EOBs may have adjustments codes that are useful.
 To elaborate, Adjustment Codes may provide insight into health insurance policies and coverage determinations.